Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Two term wave expansions

 \subsection{Projection onto the eigenfunctions}

 We begin by recalling the contribution of the eigenvalues to the behavior of $u$.
 This requires only that $H$ is self-adjoint.

-Let $\{ \lambda_\ell\} $ denote the eigenvalues of $H$, repeated with multiplicity, with corresponding orthonormal eigenfunctions $\{ \eta_\ell\}$: $H \eta_\ell= \lambda_\ell \eta_\ell$.
-For a general black box operator $H$ the set $\{ \lambda_\ell\}$ could be empty, nonempty but finite, or infinite.
-However, the assumptions we make on $H$ in Theorem \ref{thm:wavedecay} imply that $H$ does not have infinitely many eigenvalues.
-On the other hand, \cite{ch-da} contains examples of Schr\"odinger operators on a manifold with infinite cylindrical ends which have embedded eigenvalues but which still have the type of high-energy resolvent estimate which we need for Theorem \ref{thm:wavedecay}.
+Let $\{ \ev_\ell\} $ denote the eigenvalues of $H$, repeated with multiplicity, with corresponding orthonormal eigenfunctions $\{ \eta_\ell\}$: $H \eta_\ell= \ev_\ell \eta_\ell$.
+For a general black box operator $H$ the set $\{ \ev_\ell\}$ could be empty, nonempty but finite, or infinite, and examples are known of each.
+However, the assumptions on $H$ which we make in Theorem \ref{thm:wavedecay} imply that $H$ does not have infinitely many eigenvalues.
+On the other hand, \cite{ch-da} contains examples of Schr\"odinger operators on a manifold with infinite cylindrical ends which have finitely many embedded eigenvalues but which still have the type of high-energy resolvent estimate which we need for Theorem \ref{thm:wavedecay}.